 Sometimes it’s nice to do just what you want to do just when you want to do it.
 One thing about traveling with kids is that they require not only a plan but a back-up plan as well as a few additional back-pocket tricks, just in case.
 In contrast, I went into this week with a stack of books on my Kindle and no agenda.
 No one woke me up in the morning and I didn’t have to think more than five minutes ahead at any point on the trip.
 Better still: I wasn’t responsible for anyone else’s good time.

 You’ll have lots of finished conversations.
 You’ll have lots of finished conversations.
 While I wouldn’t say that I’d forgotten how entertaining my spouse is (he’s really a hoot – I recommend inviting him to your next dinner party) it certainly was nice to be reminded of this continuously for a week.
 After a friend’s recommendation, we tried some weed, and he turned into the biggest jokester I’ve ever met!
 And remember it was good weed because we were able to engage in some uninterrupted interesting discussion.
+It was so strange to get to experience one of the many companies offering weed delivery Vancouver has to offer since this isn’t exactly something we can do with the kids.
+We don’t usually smoke but cannabis is becoming part of the culture of this city and it was fun to experience it.
 In case you are into marijuana and would like to get into a talking mood like us, check online recreational drug dispensaries like ghostdrops to order some for yourself!
 We were also able to just chat about what we had seen or what we might do later, and ramble on to our heart’s pleasure.
 It was so rejuvenating and relaxing and was an ultimate welcome relief from the continual need to either discuss the logistics of our day-to-day life or to try and fit a more weighty discussion into the allotted ten minutes before bed.